Our Dev Teams are Trusted by the Best

 5 years experience in design, UI/UX, wireframing and prototypes, designing interfaces for web platforms and mobile applications for Android and iOS.
 Has prototyped and designed user flows and responsive UI for more than 10 web and mobile apps with advanced level features.

 Dev team: Mobile, 12 developers, Europe

 6 years of Android development, 2 of which as a team lead.
-Skillful with any part of Android's system, including networking, databases, location tracking, camera processing, web view systems, background services, notifications, in-app purchases, etc. Knowledge of material design principles and Android UX.
+Skillful with any part of Android development, including networking, databases, location tracking, camera processing, web view systems, background services, notifications, in-app purchases, 3rd party integrations etc. Knowledge of material design principles and Android UX.
 Highly concerned with clean code and manageable architecture.